 Conformable devices will make it possible to monitor a patient’s health more comfortably, Dagdeviren says, noting that screening today typically takes place in medical offices with devices that are flat, bulky, or rigid.
 Breast cancer, for example, is often diagnosed with an ultrasound probe, a hard wand rubbed over soft tissue.
 But a conformable ultrasound patch could surround the breast tissue and even be comfortable enough to wear under clothing, enabling both better images of the underlying soft tissue and a more personalized understanding of its long-term health.

-Earlier this year, Dagdeviren received a five-year, $500,000 grant from the National Science Foundation to develop precisely this technology.
+In early 2021, Dagdeviren received a five-year, $500,000 grant from the National Science Foundation to develop precisely this technology.
 Her conformable patch emits ultrasound from various points on the surface, creating a sequence of images in quick succession that are stitched together by software into a full 3-D scan of the soft tissue.
 The patch currently needs to be tethered to an external device that generates the ultrasound images, but Dagdeviren is working toward a self-contained, wireless version that would let people self-screen their bodies for disease on a daily basis.

 “I have a history of breast cancer in my family, so I should get checked twice a year.
 That’s two data points—you can’t even make a graph of that,” she explains.
 “But with conformable technology, given that you can wear it all the time, you could take data on a regular basis and see the progression of a tumor over time.
 It makes it easy to gather large data sets that are helpful for understanding how your body is functioning.”